 Does Wilting Point Vary For Different Plant Species?

 Yes, it depends on the crop type but is typically about -1.5 MPa (-15 atmospheres/bars), which is common for sunflower, wheat, or corn.

 Does The Wilting Point Depend On Soil Texture?

 It does.
-Soil moisture volumes at the soil wilting point are approximately 15-20% in clay soils and just 5-10% in sandy ones.
+Soil moisture volumes at the soil wilting point are approximately 15-20% in clay soils and just 5-10% in sandy ones and can be measured with soil moisture sensors.
 Finer soils have better water-retaining capacity.
 However, wilting point depends on the soil texture and its porosity that predetermines the ease of roots’ growth and their capability to uptake soil moisture.
 This is why hairy roots in silty sand absorb water better and survive twice longer than coarse root systems in clay loam, even despite moisture present in the soil matrix.

 What Happens Once A Plant Reaches A Temporary Wilting Point?

 As the term suggests, crops droop at this level but temporarily.
 It is typical on hot days under a lack of soil moisture.
 At the temporary wilting point, crops recover once the air temperature falls or after rewetting.

 It is the lowest amount of moisture plants require not to wither irrevocably.
 Unlike in the state of temporary withering, crops can’t return to their normal activity even after soil moisture is replenished.
 Drooping usually happens because the transportation of water from the roots decreases.
 When it occurs, plants limit photosynthesis and transpiration due to lessened stomata turgor pressure (stomata are small holes on the leaf surface).
 If water availability drops below the critical level, it eventually means yield loss.